Menu ≡ ╳

-SDTM data provides a powerful tool for cross study analysis, and can include various types of external data such as labs, ECG and medical devices.
+SDTM data provides a powerful tool for cross study analysis, and can include various types of external data from labs, ECGs and medical devices.
 Wearable devices are becoming more popular, and can even be included in patient treatment regimens.
-Once conformed, these data can provide fantastic insights into populations.
+Once confirmed, these data can provide fantastic insights into patient data and population health.
 This ‘big’ data can allow researchers to observe drug reactions in larger populations than those under study, and aligning with genetic data could even reduce wasted treatment cycles.
 In the digital age, our attitude to information is changing.
 The traditional model of data capture and supply, using an EDC system with multiple integrations has shifted downstream.
 Rather than being at the very center of this picture, EDC has shifted left slightly: companies now expect their clinical systems to act as a hub for all of the information relevant to their drug on trial, and are searching for a single source of the truth, whatever the data source.

 DATA WAREHOUSING AND STANDARDIZED DATA

 Growing volumes of data, global operations and increasing regulatory scrutiny are encouraging pharmaceutical companies and healthcare providers to develop Clinical Data Warehouses.
 Data warehouses can be a mine of information in a data-rich business environment, and can greatly enhance data transparency and visibility.
 The interoperability of systems is increasing along with interchange standards, and real world data is being collected more widely than ever before.
 Data warehouses are often used to aggregate data from multiple transactional systems.
 Such systems may have data structures designed for collection, and not be aligned with the reporting standard.
 Typically this data is transformed and then loaded into a central data model that has been optimized for analysis, for example, market research or data mining.